hideckies/hermit/docs/guides/task.md

 ## `cp`

-Copies a file from our machine to victim machine.
+Copies a file to destination path on a victim machine.
 We can specify an absolute path or a relative path.

 ```sh